gcross/LogicGrowsOnTrees/TUTORIAL.md

         Failure _ message -> putStrLn $ "Failed: " ++ message
 ```

-Now the controller continually polls the user for the desired number of workers
+Now the controller continually polls the user for the desired number of workers,
-and then changes the number of workers to be equal to it, which for example you
+and then changes the number of workers to be equal to it, which, for example,
-could use to adjust the number of processors being used by the run to be larger
+you could use to adjust the number of processors being used by the run to be
-or smaller depending on how many processors you want to use for other tasks at
+larger or smaller depending on how many processors you want to use for other
-that moment.
+tasks at that moment.

 (Unfortunately, calling `setNumCapabilities` many times in succession can
 destabilize the GHC runtime, so for this example you will need to use `+RTS -N#`
 on the command-line to set the number of capabilities to be equal to the largest
-number of workers that you will want to run in parallel.)
+number of workers that you will want to run in parallel; it is worth mentioning
+that the `Processes` adapter, provided in the `LogicGrowsOnTrees-procesess`
+package, also features a controller that can change the number of workers, but
+does not suffer from this problem because it creates and destroyers workers by
+spawning and destroying single-threaded processes rather than telling the GHC
+threaded runtime to grow and shrink the number of capabilities.)

 As in the serial case, there are multiple modes in which an exploration can be
 run.
 The following code only looks for the first result (also given in